joakimstenhammar/molsim/CONTRIBUTING.md

 ```sh
 git pull
 ```
-When you're done with your modifications, you may request a merge of your branch into the `master`.
+When you're done with your modifications, you may request to merge your branch into the `master`.
 Before doing so, please confer [this checklist](#appendix-checklist) and make sure, that all requirements have been satisfied.

-## 3. How to request a merge into Master
+## 3. How to request to merge into Master
 In order to request a merge of your branch into the `master` browse the [gitlab interface](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/merge_requests) to create a new merge request.
 Note to request the merge with a WIP-prefix.
 The merge is then designated as "work in progress".

 ## 4. How to review a merge request